mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Rotor-Flying Manipulator Simulation/README.md

 4. Use the position of the objects and the target locations as waypoints to the flying manipulator (using a waypoint follower algorithm from the UAV Toolbox) to get close to the objects to pick.
 5. Once the UAV is above the object, plan the manipulator motion using a path planner algorithm.

-Optional:
+Advanced project work:

-6. Implement a visual-based pose estimation algorithm
+1. Implement a visual-based pose estimation algorithm
     -   Use Lidar scans to estimate the system’s pose (ego-motion)
     -	Use Computer Vision and Deep Learning (for example the YOLOv2 neural network) to detect and locate the object to pick and place.